What is Brahman? How Can Formless Consciousness Be Known? (109)

 • Anirdeśyam:

-• Then how do the scriptures reveal, since they are words?
+• Then how do the scriptures reveal Brahman, since scriptures employ words?
 By implied meaning.

-• EG: You need to make more space in the garage.
-Can you put this suncream on my back?
+1. You need to make more space in the garage.
+Can you put this sun cream on my back?

 • Akṣaram: